aptech/docs/docs/CR-sumc.rst

 ::

-    //Create a 12x1 vector containing an additive sequence
+    // Create a 12x1 vector containing an additive sequence
-    //counting by twos, from 0-22, i.e. 2, 4, 6, 8...22
+    // counting by twos, from 0-22, i.e. 2, 4, 6, 8...22
     x = seqa(0,2,12);

-    //Reshape the 12x1 vector 'x' into a 3x4 matrix x = reshape(x,3,4));
+    // Reshape the 12x1 vector 'x' into a 3x4 matrix x = reshape(x,3,4));

-    //Sum the columns
+    // Sum the columns
     y = sumc(x);

 After the above code, the variables x and y are equal to: